hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

     },
 ```
 The settings will affect the font size and color of the image seen above.
-- **fontSize** - this will control the size of the font of each of the Team Name, Record and Ran
+- **fontSize** - this will control the size of the font of each of the Team Name, Record and Rank
 - **fontColor** - the color of the font

 ### Game Results (gameResults)